Doncic helps Mavs pull away in 4th for 123-111 win over Nets

+DALLAS (AP) — With Luka Doncic resting and Dallas’ other two top scorers out with injuries, Seth Curry kept the Mavericks even with Brooklyn until the 20-year-old phenom could take over again.

-DALLAS (AP) — Luka Doncic scored 15 of his 31 points in the fourth quarter, helping the Dallas Mavericks pull away for a 123-111 victory over the Brooklyn Nets on Thursday night.
+Curry scored 15 of his 25 points with Doncic sitting the last half of the third quarter, before the 2019 Rookie of the Year had 15 of his 31 in the fourth as the Mavericks pulled away for a 123-111 victory over the Nets on Thursday night.

-Seth Curry finished with 25 points while keeping the Mavericks even with the Nets with Doncic sitting late in the third quarter and Nos.
-2 and 3 scorers Kristaps Porzingis and Tim Hardaway Jr. out with injuries.
+Dallas avoided its first three-game losing streak of the season in the second straight game without 7-foot-3 forward Kristaps Porzingis and shooting guard Tim Hardaway Jr., who together have been good for about 30 points a night.

+Curry made all five of his 3-pointers and was 9 of 13 overall in the fourth game with at least 20 points this season for the younger brother of Stephen Curry.

+“A lot of guys can make plays and we never know who’s going to get the touches or the shots that night other than Luka,” Curry said.
+“It’s fun to play.
+Every night it seems like somebody different is making a big impact.”

-Maxi Kleber scored a season-high 18 points to help the Mavericks avoid their first three-game losing streak in the opener of a six-game homestand, their longest of the season.
+Maxi Kleber scored a season-high 18 points, making his first three 3-pointers and finishing 3 of 4 as the Mavericks shot 46% from long range (18 of 29) to open a six-game homestand, their longest of the season.

 Doncic remained tied with Jason Kidd for the franchise record for triple-doubles in one season with nine.
-That’s in part because the 20-year-old had seven assists while taking more of the scoring load.
-The 2019 Rookie of the Year had 13 rebounds.
+That’s in part because he had seven assists while taking more of the scoring load.
+Doncic had a game-high 13 rebounds.

 Porzingis is nursing a sore right knee — not the one he injured in what ended up being his final game for the Knicks almost two years ago — and Hardaway is working back from a hamstring strain.
-They’ve both missed the past two games.

-Spencer Dinwiddie led seven Brooklyn players in double figures with 19 points, but it wasn’t enough to keep the Nets from losing their fourth straight game for the first time this season.
+Spencer Dinwiddie led seven Brooklyn players in double figures with 19 points, but the Nets shot 33% while getting outscored 30-18 in the fourth quarter and losing their fourth straight game for the first time this season.

+“We didn’t get a stop,” Dinwiddie said.
+“Obviously, that’s what kind of ballooned their lead and we obviously didn’t make enough shots to keep pace.”

 Doncic started a decisive 13-4 run with a 3-pointer midway though the fourth quarter and capped it with layup for a 116-104 lead with 3:48 remaining.